 I would essentially- start by abandoning everything Osborne set out to do.
 I would be cutting taxes, not raising them.
 I would immediately reverse the VAT raise that he had.
 I would immediately remove national insurance on the young, and give firms very big tax incentives to hire and invest.
 I would impose those within an hour of taking office.
 I would also give a 2 year holiday to any firm hiring anybody.
 The technical details can be worked out by the CBI, Institute of Directors and others, but those are the fundamentals.

-I would immediately restart the school building programme, and think about how to spend the GBP 100 billion funded by the Bank of England, earmarked to get money flowing to small firms.
+I would immediately restart the school building program, and think about how to spend the GBP 100 billion funded by the Bank of England, earmarked to get money flowing to small firms.

 I would also immediately freeze the spending cuts that are due to come.

 [John Cridland] My policy prescription for what we can do in the UK, given global and European uncertainty- is to invest in infrastructure.
-That provides short term boosts on the supply side with job creation- particularly for lower skilled unemployed people- but also strengthens the medium term economy.
+That provides short term boosts on the supply side with job creation- particularly for lower-skilled unemployed people- but also strengthens the medium-term economy.
 That infrastructure investment must now come primarily from the private sector and not taxpayer funding.
 A lot of that will be international money.
-The UK is a very open economy, and has been particularly successful at inviting sovereign wealth investment into infrastructure- together with pension fund investment from places like Canada and Australia.
-It’s vital that the shop-window of the UK as a place to invest is a good shop-window, and that the signals we send out are positive.
+The UK is a very open economy and has been particularly successful at inviting sovereign wealth investment into infrastructure- together with pension fund investment from places like Canada and Australia.
+It’s vital that the shop-window of the UK as a place to invest in a good shop-window, and that the signals we send out are positive.
 Without being flippant, I think the Olympics and Paralympics are good confidence builders- they show Britain’s ability to do things well, on-time and on budget.

 Q: What are your views on interest rates and inflation for the UK?